Stumie/stubatoo/README.md

 ### pull-all-git-repos-in-workspace.sh
 I usually clone my git repos to `$HOME\workspace`.
 This little helper script pulls all repos in that workspace directory.
+### windows11-in-a-rootless-podman-container.sh
+Thanks to the [dockur](https://github.com/dockur) guys!
+With the help of their containerised [dockur/windows](https://github.com/dockur/windows) setup, I could create a small script to let it run in a rootless podman container, that runs well under atomic/immutable distributions, like e. g.
+Fedora Kinoite.
 ### wine-prefix-installer.sh
 #### Introduction
 This is the probably biggest and most complex script within my toolbox.
 The script's goal is to help installing Windows software under Linux via Wine, like e. g. also [Lutris](https://lutris.net/), [PlayOnLinux](https://www.playonlinux.com/) or [Bottles](https://usebottles.com/) _(..., which can be also chosen as installation target in my script...)_ do.
 Main differences of this script are the higher focus on automation and the absence of a GUI _(and of course, that my script is much simpler since it's only an one-person-hobby-project)_.\